Skip to content

 &HFF00FF00

-• The AA part in &HAABBGGRR controls transparency, and the BB, GG, RR parts control color.
+• The AA part in &HAABBGGRR controls the transparency, and the BB, GG, RR parts control the color.